edwinv710/jQuery-Poker-Cards/README.md

 ```

-Note: Please take note of the following data attributes.
+**Note:** Please take note of the following data attributes.

-The 'data-value' attribute is the value the card will display.
+* The `data-value` attribute is the value the card will display.
 In reality,  this value can be any character and does not have to be the normal values.
 (1-10, J, Q, K, A)

-The 'data-color' attribute is the color of the fonts and symbols in the card.
+* The `data-color` attribute is the color of the fonts and symbols in the card.
 This attribute can be any value accepted by the "color" css style attribute.

-The data-suit attribute is the value of the symbol that will be displayed in the card.
+* The `data-suit` attribute is the value of the symbol that will be displayed in the card.
 For maximum flexibility, this value can be any string.
 Defaults are "&hearts", "&diams", "&spades", and "&clubs".

-Also: The default width for a poker card is 200px.
+**Also:** The default width for a poker card is 200px.
 Please make sure you set the width of the div to your desired value.

 ### Accessing cards.